Berberis fremontii

-Mahonia fremontii (syn.
-Berberis fremontii) is a species of barberry known by the common name Frémont's mahonia (after John C. Frémont).
+Berberis fremontii is a species of barberry known by the common name Frémont's mahonia (after John C. Frémont).

 Description

-Mahonia fremontii is an erect evergreen shrub growing up to 4.5 meters tall.
-The leaves are several centimeters long and are made up of several holly-leaf-shaped leaflets, each about 2 centimeters long and edged with spiny teeth.
+Berberis fremontii is an erect evergreen shrub growing up to 4.5 meters tall.
+The leaves are several centimeters long and are made up of several holly-leaf-shaped leaflets, each most often 1–2.6 centimeters long and edged with spiny teeth.
 The leaves are purplish when new, green when mature, and greenish blue when aged.

-The abundant inflorescences each bear 8 to 12 bright yellow flowers, blooming generally in the spring but sometimes in the fall.
+The abundant inflorescences each bear 8 to 12 bright yellow flowers, blooming in the spring.
 Each flower is made up of nine sepals and six petals all arranged in whorls of three.
 The fruit is a berry up to 1.5 centimeters wide, ranging in color from yellowish to purple to nearly black.

-It reaches a height of up to 3 m, and has pinnate leaves of 3–9 leaflets.
-Flowers are pale yellow, fruits ellipsoid and dull reddish-purple.
+Taxonomy

+Berberis fremontii was scientifically described and named by John Torrey.
+For many years it has been part of the controversy on if parts of the Berberis genus should be classified as Mahonia.
+Friedrich Karl Georg Fedde classified it as Mahonia fremontii in 1901.
+However, as of 2023 Plants of the World Online (POWO) classifies it as part of Berberis.

+Names

 The plant was named in honor of John C. Frémont.

 Distribution and habitat

-Mahonia fremontii is native to mountainous regions of the US states of Arizona, Nevada, California, Colorado, New Mexico and Utah.
+Berberis fremontii is native to mountainous regions of the US states of Arizona, Nevada, California, Colorado, New Mexico and Utah.
 It grows in desert grassland and pinyon-juniper woodland.